 At the time, I didn’t realise that I was capturing history.
 Tony Wakefield – my friend George’s dad – gave a demonstration (alongside George) of the British Magnum 4 sidecar.
 This was very impressive, and noisy at the time.
 I had not realised that Tony was part of the British Magnum 4 sidecar racing team, which was headquartered at the Spaldwick Service Station.
 You can view more photos from this era, including a clip from Motor Cycle News in 1967 with the title ‘Wakefield – bright hope’ here:

 As with all photographers, I’ve better defined my own style and preferences over time.
 As painful as it has been, I’ve tried to become more organised, for example, creating and regularly uploading images to my Smugmug-powered online photography site as it makes sharing images with others so much easier.
-The other day, I was rather shocked to realise that I now have about 30,000 images online, with more than six million views to date!
+The other day, I was rather shocked to see that I now have about 30,000 images online, with more than six million views to date!

 If you are thinking about purchasing a ‘proper’ camera rather than, say, using a mobile phone I would strongly recommend going for it.
-Realise that you are on your own journey, and just enjoy it.
+Recognise that you are on your own journey, and just enjoy it.
 Photography has given me immense pleasure over the years and I just cannot imagine not having a high-quality camera to capture the world around me.